olneyhymn/westminster-daily/README.md

 Clone with `git clone https://github.com/olneyhymn/westminster-daily.git`.

-Setup a virtualenv or Conda environment and run `pip install -r requirements.txt`.

 ### Building the Site

 The site is built using Pandoc and a Makefile.
 The main commands are:

-* `make all`: Build the entire site including HTML pages, RSS feeds, and assets
+* `make all`: Build the entire site including HTML, RSS feeds and assets
 * `make build`: Build the site structure and compile CSS
 * `make feed.rss`: Generate the main RSS feed
 * `make podcast.rss`: Generate the podcast RSS feed

 ### RSS Feed Generation

-The site uses tox to generate RSS feeds:
+The site uses python to generate RSS feeds:

-* `tox -e feed`: Generate the main RSS feed
+* `uv run generate_feed.py`: Generate the main RSS feed
-* `tox -e podcastfeed`: Generate the podcast RSS feed
+* `uv run generate_podcast_feed.py`: Generate the podcast RSS feed

 ## Deployment

 The site is automatically deployed to Netlify when changes are pushed to the main branch.

+## Automated Builds

+The site is automatically rebuilt every day at 05:00 UTC using a GitHub Actions workflow.
+This ensures that the daily readings are always up to date.
+The workflow can also be triggered manually through the GitHub Actions interface.

 ## Project Structure